ClayStack/claystack-docs/docs/hackathon/EthDubaiHack.md

 # Resources

-- ABIs for ClayExchange
+- ABIs for ClayExchange and logs emitted [here](docs/hackathon/functionAbis_logs.md)
+- Sample code on how users can get started on retrieving logs of orders and fulfillments [here](docs/hackathon/sample_getLogs.md)
+- Sample code on how users can interact with our contracts [here](docs/hackathon/sample_orders.md)
+- tesnet/alpha deployment addresses [here](docs/hackathon/deployments.json)
 - Any open sourced libraries - e.g EthersJs/Web3py
-- Sample code on how users can get started on retrieving logs of orders and fulfillments [here](docs/hackathon/sample_logs.md)
 - Workshops with our devs on ClayExchange, walkthrough on how the product works as well as what resources we are able to provide
 - QnAs answered through discord by our devs